gmh4589/Cube-map-creator/README.md

 ////USING\\\

-How create cubemap textures see here﻿.
+How create cubemap textures see here: https://wiki.nexusmods.com/index.php/Creating_cubemaps_for_Skyrim.
 1. Copy 6 source files in the root of the program.
 All source files need full prepair to final work, resize, rotate and other.
 In the game Fallout 4, all multi-page DDS have the following parameters:
 DDS type: ARGB8888 (A8R8G8B8)